-Alfawise H96 Pro+ is the first android media box equipped with 3GB RAM.
+Alfawise H96 Pro+ is a best seller in the Android media box world.

-If you are curious to see how it performs, continue reading below … (It got even better with the Nougat update)
+If you are curious to see why, continue reading below … (It got even better with the Nougat update)

 Packaging – Specifications